Armin12/classification-business-data/README.md

 Functions available in GettingCleaningData.py also handle loading, data integration, and data sampling.

-The example in main.py is based on open datasets in [this](https://opendata.datainfogreffe.fr/explore/?q=Chiffres+Cl%C3%A9s&sort=modified) page.
+The example in main.py is based on [this](https://opendata.datainfogreffe.fr/explore/?q=Chiffres+Cl%C3%A9s&sort=modified) datasets.
 T and NE can be any arbitrary column containing numerical values.
 In each dataset, for each numerical variable, three separate columns are associated which include data from the last three years.
+For example, you can predict company's sector of activity based on total sales and workforce over several years and compare performance of different estimators.